openMF/mobile-wallet/README.md

 ## How to Contribute

 This is an OpenSource project and we would be happy to see new contributors.
 The issues should be raised via the GitHub issue tracker.
 For Issue tracker guidelines please click <a href="https://github.com/openMF/mobile-wallet/blob/master/CONTRIBUTING.md">here</a>.
 All fixes should be proposed via pull requests.
 For pull request guidelines please click <a href="https://github.com/openMF/mobile-wallet/blob/master/CONTRIBUTING.md">here</a>.
 For commit style guidelines please click <a href="https://github.com/openMF/mobile-wallet/wiki/Commit-style-guide">here</a>.

 ### Branch Policy

-We have the following branches
+We have the following branches :

  * **dev**
      All the contributions should be pushed to this branch.
 If you're making a contribution, you are supposed to make a pull request to _dev_.
-     Please make sure it passes a build check on Travis
+     Please make sure it passes a build check on Travis.

      It is advisable to clone only the development branch using the following command: